+What is going on with the thick bands in the survival plots?
+Are those clusters of censored data?
+It would be good to provide a key to interpret this for the reader.

+10 points

 I would have preferred using the Kaplan-Meier survival estimates, comparing survival curves across CRP levels that are scientifically predetermined.
 Here are some reasons why: